gianpaj/onova-server.data/README.md

 NOTE: there are 155 cities that do not have any Nova Poshta departments

-5. Add these collections (cities, departments) to `onova-data-test`
+5. Add these cities and departments to `onova-data-test`

 ```
 mongodump --host localhost -d onova-data -c cities